Conservation and management measures (CMMS)

 Conservation and management measures (CMMs) describe binding decisions agreed on by the members and cooperating non-members of the Western and Central Pacific Fisheries Commission (WCPFC) at its annual meeting.
 These two groups and a third, participating territories, are known collectively as CCMs.
 Among the members are the 14 small island developing states (SIDS) of the Western and Central Pacific Ocean.

-CMMs direct the Small Island Developing States’ policies and rules aimed at reducing the effects of fishing on other animals such as sharks, sea turtles, whales, dolphins and seabirds.
+CMMs relating to bycatch direct the SIDS’ and other members’ policies and rules for managing tuna fisheries.
+They include reducing harm to other animals such as sharks, sea turtles, whales, dolphins, and seabirds.